 Finally, add ½ cup sifted cocoa powder and whisk until smooth.
 It will be thick.

 Pour into prepared pan and bake until the internal temperature of 200° or a little more—usually 20 to 25 minutes.
 Time will vary some by the oven, and the pan used—22 minutes for me with a dark pan.
 Please go by temperature, NOT by time only.
 Start checking the temperature at about 20 minutes.

 Remove from oven and allow to cool in the pan for 5-10 minutes.
 Loosen the sides with a spatula or dull knife.

 Place your serving dish on the pan and flip over onto the plate.
 The bottom will be up, but that is ok.
 Remove parchment paper.
 Allow to cool to room temperature.

 Pour into the center of the cake and spread to the edge smoothly.
 Some will drizzle down the side and look great.
-Cool for several hours before serving.
+Cool for several hours in the refrigerator before serving.